khinsen/MMTK/Doc/mmtk.rst

 MMTK applications are ordinary Python programs, and can be written using any standard text editor.
-For interactive use it is recommended to use either the special Python mode for the Emacs editor, or one of the Tk-based graphical user interfaces for Python, IDLE (comes with the Python interpreter from version 1.5.2) or `PTUI <http://starship.skyport.net/crew/zack/ptui/>`_.
+For interactive use it is recommended to use one of the many tools available for interactive Python programming.

 MMTK tries to be as user-friendly as possible for interactive use.
 For example, lengthy calculations can usually be interrupted by typing